Top 5 Free Plugins To Protect Your WordPress Site

 Final Thoughts

 When we work with our clients from Toronto, we always make sure that their websites are set up securely right from the onset.
+In fact, we have developed website maintenance packages that cover all the elements discussed in this article.

 With WordPress being such a popular platform, there are thousands of plugins for various security functions to choose from.
 Chances are if you have a concern about something or are looking for a specific solution, there is a plugin that is perfect for your needs.